 Not all safaris are born equal.
 Some are so special by the very nature of what they offer, that even our seasoned team here at Africa Geographic keep them in their personal ‘must-do’ lists.
 Some refer to them as ‘bucket-list’ safaris; we simply suggest that you really should consider embarking on these journeys before you kick the bucket (list).

 Aside from these three unique and epic safaris, we have others that are sure to please most safari-goers looking for something unique and extra-special.
-And if none of these grab your fancy, ask us to design that safari of a lifetime – just for you.
+And if none of these grabs your fancy, ask us to design that safari of a lifetime – just for you.
 The best time to plan your next safari is right now!